 Duties and Responsibilities

-Performs as crew member of operational unit in functions of air weapons control.
+Performs as a crew member of an operational unit in functions of air weapons control.
 Responsible for safety of flight for air operations being controlled.

 Gathers, displays, records, and distributes operational information.
 Coordinates with and exchanges air movement and identification information among air defense and air control, range control, and air traffic control agencies on matters pertaining to aircraft operations.
 Operates data link equipment and other automated data exchange devices to gather and relay operation information.
 Reports emergency signals, and ECM observations.
 Maintains logs, forms, and database files.
 Evaluates radar detection and performance.

 Maintains liaison with air defense artillery, and surface and naval fire units to ensure the safe passage of friendly air traffic.